 If your spouse is having an affair, you can use adultery as a ground for a divorce in Maryland.
-However, a divorce because of adultery does not necessarily mean your monetary obligation to support your spouse will be lessened.
+However, divorce because of adultery does not necessarily mean your monetary obligation to support your spouse will be lessened.

-Generally, the court will divide the assets and properties acquired during marriage between the divorcing couple equally without any bias or discrimination against the party who committed adultery.
+Generally, the court will divide the assets and properties acquired during the marriage between the divorcing couple equally without any bias or discrimination against the party who committed adultery.
 The court will consider the following factors in the division of the marital estate:

 - Length or duration of the marriage